objektwerks/poolmate/README.md

 3. additives - bar chart ( x = on, c = chemical, y = amount )
 4. repairs - line chart ( x = on, y = cost )

-** all line chart for each measured chemical
+** a line chart for each measured chemical

 Test
 ----